-Administrative assistants work in a variety of job environments tending to day-to-day tasks such as scheduling appointments, writing correspondences and answering phones.
-To demonstrate you’re able to keep the office organized and take care of customers and clients, having a well written resume objective is paramount.
+Administrative assistants work in a variety of job environments tending to day-to-day tasks such as scheduling appointments, writing correspondence, and answering phones.
+To demonstrate you’re able to keep the office organized and take care of customers and clients, having a well-written resume objective is paramount.
 Before they can see how great of an assistant you are in action, potential employers need to see how great you are in words.

 What the Administrative Assistant Resume Objective Should Tell Prospective Employers

-If you’re working on your objectives, our administrative resume examples could be helpful too!
+If you’re working on your objectives, our administrative assistant resume examples could be helpful too!

 Sample Administrative Assistant Resume Objectives

-Your resume is a summation of your skills, education and professional work experience, and your resume objective acts as a preview to the information contained within your resume.
-No matter how you choose to write your resume objective, be sure you include the name of the company to which you’re applying.
+Your resume is a summation of your skills, education, and professional work experience, and your resume objective acts as a preview of the information contained within your resume.
+No matter how you choose to write your resume objective, be sure that you include the name of the company to which you’re applying.

-1. Seeking to contribute two years of progressive administrative assistant experience to an entry-level position with ABC Company.
+1. Seeking to contribute 2 years of progressive administrative assistant experience to an entry-level position with ABC Company.

-3. Desiring a position with ABC Company as an administrative assistant with five years of experience and professional certification.
+3. Desiring a position with ABC Company as an administrative assistant with 5 years of experience and professional certification.